Tiger Woods Hospitalized After Car Crash, Removed By "Jaws of Life" - E! Online

-Fans are keeping Tiger Woods in their thoughts and prayers.
+Fans are keeping Tiger Woods in their thoughts.

 According to the Los Angeles County Sheriff's Department, the 45-year-old golfer suffered injuries after he was involved in a car crash on Tuesday, Feb.
 23.

-The department noted the LASD Lomita Station responded to a single vehicle roll-over traffic collision at the border of Rolling Hills Estate and Rancho Palos Verdes in California at about 7:12 a.m. that day.
+The department noted the LASD Lomita Station responded to a single vehicle roll-over traffic collision at the border of Rolling Hills Estate and Rancho Palos Verdes in California at about 7:12 a.m.

 "The vehicle was traveling northbound on Hawthorne Boulevard, at Blackhorse Road, when it crashed," a tweeted statement from the department read.
 "The vehicle sustained major damage."

-The driver was later identified as Woods.
+The driver, and sole occupant of the vehicle, was later identified as Woods.
 "Mr. Woods was extricated from the wreck with the 'jaws of life' by Los Angeles County firefighters and paramedics, then transported to a local hospital by ambulance for his injuries."

 The LASD Lomita Station is investigating the incident.
 No other details have been released at this time.
-E!
-News has also reached out to the LA County Sheriff Department and the LASD Lomita Station but has yet to hear back.

 This story is developing…